EU and US lawmakers say oil exec 'unsuitable' to chair climate summit

 More than 130 lawmakers from the United States and Europe are calling for oil executive Sultan Al Jaber to be removed as president of this year’s COP28 climate conference.

-In a joint letter addressed to the UN, EU Commission President Ursula von der Leyen and President Joe Biden, the lawmakers warn of fossil fuel companies exerting “undue influence” over the talks due to begin in the United Arab Emirates at the end of November.
+The joint letter - addressed to the UN, EU Commission President Ursula von der Leyen and President Joe Biden - warns of fossil fuel companies exerting “undue influence” over the talks due to begin in the United Arab Emirates at the end of November.

 "The decision to name as president of COP28 the chief executive of one of the world’s largest oil and gas companies - a company that has recently announced plans to add 7.6 billion barrels of oil to its production in the coming years, representing the fifth largest increase in the world - risks undermining the negotiations.”